 With handmade wooden dashboard and unique historical images, temples and churches of Halkidiki is unique and beautiful and will definitely amaze you.

 - The chapel of Panagia Faneromeni is located 2 km east of the village and dates back to the 16th century.
-Built in a breathtaking location, right on the beach, the chapel stands out featuring gorgeous molars along with the miraculous icon of Virgin Mary.
+Built-in a breathtaking location, right on the beach, the chapel stands out featuring gorgeous molars along with the miraculous icon of the Virgin Mary.

 - The chapel of the Holy Virgin is found located just one km northwest of the village of Kalandra.
 The chapel of the Holy Virgin worth’s it to be visited for its fine frescoes dating from 1619.

 - The chapel of Agios Panteleimon.
 This small and lovely chapel is found in the village of Kallithea, southern of the Kassandra peninsula.
-The chapel hosts unique murals which worth’s it.
+The chapel hosts unique murals which are worth it.

 - The church of Agios Nikitas.
 Located in the middle of the village of Nikiti, is one of the most important old buildings in the village which was built in 1867.

 - The church of Agios Georgios is found 3 km southern of Nikiti which was built on the site where stood the 5th-century three-aisled early-Christian basilica of St. George, destroyed in the 6th century.
 Nearby there are two underground vaulted graves dating from the early Christian times.

 - The Sofronios basilica, located 9 km southern of Nikiti, some of the ruins of the three-aisled basilica of Elia, are there to be seen [visiting hours: 08.30 am-13.30 pm, daily except Tuesday].

 - The chapel of the Apostle Paul is about 20 km south of Nikiti which was built during the late 19th century, on the site of an older church.
 It is worth’s it, as it has a beautiful well-preserved interior fountain dated from 1713.